Hustonb/NBA-Overview-Project/README.md

 <br /> <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To perform this project, I downloaded csv files from https://www.basketball-reference.com/.
 I then performed preprocessing (including cleaning and EDA) on these files using SQL and excel.
 I finished this process by connecting a tableau dashboard to this MYSQL database, and creating a dashboard to serve the overarching purpose of this project.
 <br /> <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Note that the ZIP file above allows you to follow along with some of the preprocessing I peroformed in SQL.
 If you want you can just look over the SQL scripts; or alternitavely you can run the commands yourself by following the comments in nbadash.sql.
-The tableau workbook can also be rendered in tableau desktop using the NBA
+The tableau workbook can also be rendered in tableau desktop using the "NBA Overview for the Casual Fan..twbx" file above.
+Please reach out to me with any further questions at Benedict.Huston@uvm.edu